-1224 Child Development II.
-(4) Prerequisite: CDT 1213
+1224 Preschool and Primary Development.
+(4)

-This course provides knowledge concerning the care and development of preschool children in group settings.
+This course provides knowledge concerning the care, development, and education of the preschool child in group settings and school age children in afterschool and summer programming.
 Practice is given in preschool children caregiving in group settings through classroom laboratory or collaborative centers. (ages 3-8) Three lecture and two lab hours per week.